-2 On March 10, 2010, our Board of Directors authorized the repurchase of 250,000 shares of Common Stock.
-All shares under this authorization have been repurchased.
-Additional repurchases of 250,000 shares each were authorized by our Board of Directors on March 11, 2011 and June 14, 2012.
+2 Our Board of Directors authorized repurchases of 250,000 shares on both March 11, 2011 and June 14, 2012.
 These authorizations do not have a stated expiration date.
 The share numbers in this column indicate the number of shares of Common Stock that may yet be repurchased under these authorizations.
 We do not have any current authorization from our Board of Directors to repurchase shares of Class B Stock, and no shares of Class A Common Stock are currently outstanding.